-▲ NOTE: An Editor can create labs only within his personal folder or in the Shared folder
+▲ NOTE: An Editor can create labs only within his personal folder or in the Shared folder are not supported by the export config feature.
+Please refer to section 11.1 for more information on configuration export for labs.

 The cloning feature provides a very convenient way to duplicate original labs to share with others or base another lab on it.